ThePhD/future_cxx/papers/source/C - embed.md

 The intent of the wording is to provide a preprocessing directive that:

-- takes a string literal identifier -- potentially from the expansion of a macro -- and uses it to find a unique resource on the command line;
+- takes a string literal identifier -- potentially from the expansion of a macro -- and uses it to find a unique resource in an implementation-defined manner;
-- if embedding one of the integer types, then it behaves as if it produces a list of values suitable for the initialization of an array as well as initializes each element according to the specific environment limits found in `<climits>`;
+- behaves as if it produces a list of values suitable for the initialization of an array as well as initializes each `unsigned char` element according to the specific environment limits found in `<climits>`;
-- if not embedding one of the integer types, allows an implementation issue a diagnostic that the tool or implementation cannot handle such a type, while giving other implementations the freedom to support said type through implementation defined behavior;
 - errors if the size of the resource does not have enough bits to fully and properly initialize all the values generated by the directive;
-- allows a limit parameter limiting the number of elements to be specified;
+- allows a limit parameter limiting the number of elements to be specified (but allowing less than the limit);
 - produces a core constant expression that can be used to initialize `constexpr` arrays;
-- produces a diagnostic if the contents do not have enough data to fill out the binary representation of _`type-name`_ values;
 - and, present such contents as if it is a list of values, such that it can be used to initialize arrays of known and unknown bound even if additional elements of the whole initialization list come before or after the directive.